ryleylearning/adp-core-node/README.md

 3. Your code updates have been fully tested and linted with no errors.
 4. Update README and API documentation as appropriate.

-# Sample Client
-A sample client is provided to demonstrate usage of the libraries.
-The sample client connects to a sandbox environment hosted by ADP, and comes preconfigured with the necessary credentials and certificates to connect to the sandbox server.

 # API Documentation (JSDoc)
 ```sh
 $ npm run docs